sensu/sensu-docs/content/sensu-go/5.18/guides/clustering.md

 --auto-compaction-retention 2
 {{< /highlight >}}

-_**NOTE**: The `auto-compaction-mode` and `auto-compaction-retention` flags are important.
-Without these settings, your database may quickly reach etcd's maximum database size limit._
+_**NOTE**: Without the `auto-compaction-mode` and `auto-compaction-retention` flags, your database may quickly reach etcd's maximum database size limit._

-To tell Sensu to use this external etcd data source, add the `sensu-backend` flag `--no-embed-etcd` to the original configuration, along with the path to a client certificate created using your CA:
+Next, tell Sensu to use this external etcd data source by adding the `sensu-backend` flag `--no-embed-etcd` to the original configuration and the path to a client certificate created using your CA:

 {{< highlight shell >}}
 sensu-backend start \